Curvature-induced pseudogauge fields from time-dependent geometries in graphene: Chiral Fermions in curved space-time

+The scale that governs the graphene dynamics, the Fermi velocity, is a hundredth of the speed of light bringing physics to relativistic domain and the particle-hole system is describable with chiral fermions.
+Due to the $\sigma$-bonds formed by the carbon atoms in the graphene monolayer, the sheet is able to withstand up to $25\%$, in elastic strains~\cite{cao2020elastic,*lee2008measurement}.
+Last, out-of-plane ripples may result from topological defects such as occasional pentagon/heptagon dislocations in the honeycomb lattice.
+These properties allow one to model the graphene system as quasiparticles subject to a curved space-time.
+Therefore, we make use of a curved QFT approach to graphene.
+Such an approach has proved indispensable to graphene physics leading to experimental discoveries such as including the pseudo-quantum Hall effect~\cite{Novoselov2005,Zhang2005}, space-time dependent Fermi velocities~\cite{PhysRevB.87.075405}, and the Klein paradox~\cite{Katsnelson2006}.

-The dynamics of the collective modes on graphene are governed by the massless Dirac equation.
+The dynamics of the collective modes on graphene are governed by the massless Dirac equation~\footnote{Let us point out that if one were to model intrinsic (membrane) properties rather than the extrinsic (embedding) in graphene then it has been advocated to use both Dirac points, rather the single one assumed here~\cite{OLIVALEYVA20152645,AntiIorio}}.
 Let us review some basics of the dynamics of chiral fermions on curved space.
-We will perform most of the analysis in d+1 dimensional spacetime only to specialize on the graphene sheet, (2+1)-dimensions, later on.
+We will perform most of the analysis in d+1 dimensional space-time only to specialize on the graphene sheet, (2+1) dimensions, later on.